mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 <a href='#Event-StopPropagation' name='Event-StopPropagation'>StopPropagation</a>{: .lua-function }()  &rarr; `nil`{: .lua-type}
 : Stops the propagation of the event through the event cycle, if allowed.

+<a href='#Event-StopImmediatePropagation' name='Event-StopImmediatePropagation'>StopImmediatePropagation</a>{: .lua-function }()  &rarr; `nil`{: .lua-type}
+: Stops the propagation of the event through the event cycle, including to any other listeners on the current element.